-Organisational focal persons and other officials must identify and dispel rumors and false public beliefs regarding the disease.
-Officials must openly acknowledge uncertainty in a risk situation, and help the target audiences understand what is known and what is not known about the disease.
+Organizational focal persons and other officials must identify and dispel rumors and false public beliefs regarding the disease.
+Officials must openly acknowledge uncertainty in a risk situation, and help the target audiences understand what is known and not known about the disease.
 For example, if the risk is low, say, "the risk to the public is low".

 Ethical risk communication involves transmitting information that is technically correct.
 Do not manipulate information to gain support for policies and official actions.

-Provide timely and transparent information, with guidance on how to respond.
-The timely and transparent transmission of accurate information, along with practical guidance on how a person can protect himself and others from the disease, can garner public trust and build public confidence.
-Eg tell the public to take the following precautions:
+Provide Timely and Transparent information, with guidance on how to respond

+The timely and transparent transmission of accurate information, along with practical guidance on how a person can protect himself and others from the disease, can galvanise public trust and build confidence.

+For instance by informing the public to take the following precautions:

 - If possibly exposed, contact physician.

-- If symptomatic, contact physician.
+- If symptoms occur contact physician.

 - Note possible symptoms in others.

-- Discuss the purpose of risk communication
+- Discuss the purpose of Risk Communication.

-- Describe how communities perceive risk
+- Describe how communities perceive risk.

-- Explain the ways to earn/lose trust and credibility
+- Explain the ways to earn/lose Trust and Credibility.

-- Explain when to release information
+- Explain when to release information.

-- Discuss the principles in risk communication
+- Discuss the principles in Risk Communication.

-- Explain the ethical considerations in risk communication
+- Explain the Ethical Considerations in Risk Communication.